paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

     - offset: stream offset in pulses.

+- cs: creates a device from a stream image server.
+Device name set with the server URL.
+    Options:
+      - channel (str): name of the field of the image stream.

 - Generic options:
     - monitored: creates a monitored device.
     - polling: sets a polling interval.